nataliegnelson/nelson/content/project/Mariella-Carbajal-Carrasco.md

 +++
 # Date this page was created.
-date = "2018-01-01"
+date = "2018-01-18"

 # Project title.
-title = "Cord Anthony"
+title = "Mariella Carbajal Carrasco"

 # Project summary to display on homepage.
-summary = "Undergraduate Research Assistant (lab alumnus)"
+summary = "PhD Student"

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "Cord.jpg"
+image_preview = ""

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`